inductiva/inductiva/docs-sources/how-it-works/machines/mpi-on-vms.md

 ### Disabling Hyper-Threading

-If your VM is configured with `threads_per_core=1`, only physical cores are available, and hyper-threading is disabled.
+If your VM is configured with `threads_per_core=1`, only one vCPU per physical cores will be available, and hyper-threading is disabled.
 In this case:

 * The MPI flag `--use-hwthread-cpus` has no effect.
-* You can only run as many processes as there are physical cores.
+* You can only run as many processes as there are physical cores, which is the typical setting for HPC scenarios.

 ---